orionhealth/javascript/README.md

   1. Use YUIDoc syntax for code comments/documentation
   1. Use braces with all blocks, even single-line blocks

+**Note:** some of the links to more info, primarily in the YUI sections, link to pages on the internal Orion Health wiki.

 ## Table of Contents

   1. [Types](#types)